["plan"]

 Two White Lady Christmas gin cocktails with lemon garnish

-This 1920s gin-laced sour is a tour de force that combines the zesty tartness of good gin, bitter orange botanicals, and lemon juice, which are beautifully tamed by rich egg white that adds a silken texture for sophisticated sipping.
+This 1920s gin-laced sour is next-level.
+It combines the zesty tartness of good gin with bitter orange notes and lemon juice, all beautifully tamed by rich, silky egg white for sophisticated sipping.

 5. Gin & Tonic